strogonoff/ngx-draft-js/README.md

 The editor is based on the official Draft.js example, with HTML as markup export format.

+The library is functioning and being used in production, but while it’s at version 1.x it should be considered unstable (e.g., your AOT build might start failing if you’re lazy-loading this library’s modules using Angular’s router).

 [**Demo**](https://ngx-draft-js-demo-6aa62.firebaseapp.com/ "Showcases rich editor functionality with bindings") &emsp;&emsp;
 [NPM](https://www.npmjs.com/package/ngx-draft-js)